Stats from the ASL/KSL era

 43ggaemo1729.41

-This leaves little room for doubt about who has been the best player in this era of Starcraft.
-However, FlaSh hasn’t played since 2020, and when, in a moment, we’ll check a ranking that privileges recent performance, the story will be more ambiguous.
+Even with Soulkey's dominance as of late, FlaSh still shows a winrate that suggests he's on his own level as the best player in this era of Starcraft.
+However, FlaSh hasn't played since 2020, and when, in a moment, we'll check a ranking that privileges more recent performance, it's a different story.
+Now let's take a look at the top players in each matchup:

 TvT